 2. Vitamin C

 Other marker ingredients to look out for are those that typically indicate the start of the 1% range.
 One such ingredient is Vitamin C, an antioxidant that is well-known to be beneficial to the skin.
-However, due to its antioxidant properties, Vitamin C can break down when it is exposed to air and light.
+However, due to its antioxidant properties, Vitamin C can break down when in exposure to air and light.
 To prevent this, some companies use Vitamin C at extremely low concentrations, usually 1% or below.

-While these general tips can be used as guidelines for estimating an ingredient concentration, they may be inaccurate for some.
+While these general tips can serve as guidelines for estimating an ingredient concentration, they may be inaccurate for some.
 Different products made by different companies would have different levels of ingredients and might not adhere to the general guidelines.

 Ingredients may also come in different variations, ranging between weaker and stronger versions.
 An ingredient may be present in a high concentration.
 However, in a weaker form, it might not be as effective despite its dominance in the product.